The best Super Bowl TV deals

 More likely, though, you'll want a sound bar.
 Here's our budget pick.

-One hundred dollars.
-That's all you really need to spend to make your music and TV sound better than it ever has.
+If you're using your TV's built-in speakers, less than $100 is all you need to spend to make TV sound better than it ever has.
 Bluetooth and an optical connection, and you're set to enjoy the football, and a post-game party, too.

 Looking for more choices?
 Check out Best audio systems for the Super Bowl and beyond.